<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=502551789&amp;fmt=gif">

 There are clear signs that pharmaceutical procurement leaders recognise the need to evolve.

-48% of organisations already use market intelligence tools, and 30% expect to adopt a more data-driven approach within the next five years.
-Yet 57% still expect to remain primarily relationship-driven, highlighting a persistent gap between intent and execution.
+According to the 2026 Xeneta study, 48% of organisations already use market intelligence tools, while 30% expect to adopt a more data-driven procurement approach within the next five years.
+Yet despite this shift, 57% still expect procurement to remain primarily relationship-driven, highlighting a persistent gap between intent and operational reality.

-Much of this gap is structural.
-Legacy systems remain difficult to integrate with newer tools, cited by 57% of organisations as a key challenge.
-At the same time, procurement teams are being stretched, with 47% taking on greater responsibility for risk management and scenario planning, and 40% increasing their use of spot market rates and short-term bookings.
+Much of that gap is structural.
+Legacy systems remain difficult to integrate with newer technologies, cited by 57% of organisations as a major challenge.
+At the same time, procurement teams are being asked to take on broader responsibilities, with 47% increasing their focus on risk management and scenario planning, and 40% making greater use of spot market sourcing and short-term bookings.

 The opportunity in 2026

-The organisations pulling ahead are not replacing relationships — they are strengthening them with real-time market intelligence.
-This allows them to anticipate change, act earlier, and reduce reliance on last-minute fixes.
+The organisations pulling ahead are not replacing long-standing logistics relationships.
+They are strengthening those relationships with independent market visibility and faster access to data, allowing them to anticipate change earlier, validate market movements with greater confidence, and reduce reliance on reactive decision-making.

-In pharmaceutical supply chains, that shift creates a clear advantage: faster decisions, better outcomes, and greater control in an increasingly unpredictable market.
+In pharmaceutical supply chains, that shift creates a meaningful operational advantage: the ability to make faster decisions, reduce downstream exposure, and maintain continuity in an increasingly unpredictable market.